 How long after a DUI does your insurance go down?

-Like most things when it comes to a DUI, where you were arrested will affect how long a DUI will ding your insurance rates.
+Like most things regarding a DUI, where you were arrested will affect how long a DUI will ding your insurance rates.
 How long a DUI remains on your driving record varies, and as long as it’s on your driving record, it can affect your insurance rates.

 What happens after a DUI conviction?